What are the environmental risk scores covered by the dashboard? jump to answer

 Which commodities are covered by the dashboard?

-The Due Diligence Dashboard currently covers cocoa, soy, palm oil, and coffee across 28 countries.
-Visit our premium page for the complete overview of countries covered per commodity.
+The Due Diligence Dashboard currently covers cocoa, cotton, soy, palm oil, rubber, maize, wheat, rice and coffee across 34 countries.

 Which countries are covered by the dashboard?